 My first proper lens was the Nikon 24-70mm f/2.8.
 I knew this was a great working lens after hiring it.
 Its fast, flexible and for weddings is a really good go-to lens for the ceremony and speeches.
 Perfect for the times when you don’t want to be moving around too much.
 I was still hiring other lenses for a while, and saving to be able to buy my own.
 At this time I also bought my first speed light, the Nikon SB-900 was brand new at the time and quite a lot of money, but it was brilliant.
 Most of my lighting then was bounce flash to add a little bit for evening shots.
 The power from this fairly small light was all I needed.

 In early 2011 I decided to upgrade my cameras again and buy two of the same (for ease during editing).
 I also wanted to go to a full frame camera.
-It was a very easy decision to get two Nikon D700’s.
+It was a very easy decision to get two Nikon D700’s, as I knew these were great cameras.
 One was new and one was bought second hand (nearly new).
 These two cameras properly blew me away!
 I loved the full frame view and couldn’t get over the low light capabilities.
 Suddenly working at 6400 ISO was easy, without having any major issues with noise.
 These are still my cameras today and I love working with them.

 In 2011 I also ended up buying most of my current lenses.
 The first ones were the Nikon 50mm f/1.4 and the Nikon 85mm f/1.8.
 Both of these lenses I loved instantly and they are still very much the mainstay of my working kit.
 The 50mm is beautiful for portraits and when shooting the details during weddings.
-Its teeny tiny, light and so easy to have on the camera.
-You really can’t beat the 85mm for portraits either, the bokah is beautiful and I love this focal length.
-Far enough to give a little distance from your subject but not so far you can’t connect with them during the photo shoot.
+It’s teeny tiny, light and so easy to have on the camera.
+You really can’t beat the 85mm for portraits either, the bokeh is beautiful and I love this focal length.
+Far enough to give a little distance from your subject but not so far you can’t connect with them during the photoshoot.

 I’m still trying to work out things like camera straps and how to carry my cameras all day during a wedding.
 I have a Shoot Sac that I use at times, although I do find my shoulder hurts after wearing that for a while.
 At the moment I have a simple black neoprene style camera strap.
 This is very comfy and doesn’t slip off my shoulder so does the job I need.